 - Items purchased in the Council Shop in Irvine

-- Girl Scout resident or day camp (Council, Association or Service Unit sponsored)
+- Girl Scout resident or day camp (Council or Service Unit sponsored)

 - Approved Troop Travel (see Troop Travel packet for specific details)